dmuneras/pkcs7-cryptographer/README.md

 ```

 When using entities, all the complexity of knowing which PKI credentials to
-send to the cryptographer dissapears.
+send to the cryptographer disappears.
 You only need to initialize the
 entities and use the methods to indicate to whom the message will be sent.

 If you want to verify if certain entity you defined "trust" another one, use the